To read a PDF version of the full report, click here.

 Conforti won Mercer County, receiving 57% of the vote.
 Schmid won Monmouth and Ocean Counties, receiving 70% and 77% of the vote, respectively.
 Conforti received 57% of the vote when she was first on the county line and 21% of the total vote in the two counties where Schmid was on the county line, a difference of 36 percentage points.
 Schmid received 72% of the total vote in Monmouth and Ocean Counties, where she was the only congressional candidate on the county lines, and 32% in Mercer, where her name appeared below Conforti’s — a difference of 40 percentage points (see Figure 6).

 Having two candidates on the line in Mercer County also confused voters, leading to a substantial overvote.
-Mercer County did not make public the breakdown between overvotes and undervotes.
-However, more than 28% of the Democratic ballots cast in the 4th Congressional District did not include a valid vote for the House of Representatives.
-This was not true for either Monmouth or Ocean Counties, where the number of votes cast for the House of Representatives closely mirrored those for the U.S. Senate and President.
-The likely explanation for the overvotes is that Mercer voters, conditioned to select everyone on the county line, marked their ballots for both Conforti and Schmid rather than voting for just one of them, as the ballot instructed them to do.
+More than 32% of those who voted in the 4th Congressional District’s Democratic primary for the House of Representatives selected both Conforti and Schmid, resulting in their votes being discarded.
+Neither Monmouth nor Ocean Counties experienced substantial overvotes, and the number of votes cast for the House of Representatives in both counties closely mirrored those for the U.S. Senate and President.
+The likely explanation for the Mercer overvotes is that voters, conditioned to select everyone on the county line, marked their ballots for both Conforti and Schmid rather than voting for just one of them, as the ballot instructed them to do.

 5th Congressional District